 A few months later, Jan discovered the Webflow affiliate program and saw it as an opportunity to monetize the content he was already sharing on Instagram and Dribbble.
 The trust he’d built with his social media audience and followers was key to his success once he started promoting his affiliate links across his social platforms.

 Planning his affiliate strategy

 Jan’s first step as a member of the affiliate program was taking his previous UI design experience and applying it in Webflow.
-To promote traffic to his affiliate link, Jan created Cards, a Webflow UI kit and design framework.
+To promote his affiliate link, Jan created Cards, a Webflow UI kit and design framework.
 His kit gives designers everything they need to build beautiful, versatile interfaces by simply copying and pasting elements from the kit into any Webflow project — or using it as the starting point for projects.

 "People watched me learn how to use Webflow from the moment I first started using it.
 I still get messages every day from people telling me they’re using Webflow because they saw me using it.
 I think that’s been a huge contributor to my success.”

 With these elements in place, Jan quickly realized how much of an impact the affiliate program was having on his life.
 Shortly after Cards, Jan released Cards 2.0 - Framework/UI Kit.
 This became another major driving force in his affiliate revenue.

 By both documenting his Webflow portfolio site on Instagram and posting his UI designs on Dribbble, Jan quickly grew an online presence.
 Jan used his online following to build his UI kit business and get recognized on Product Hunt — making him a top-earning Webflow affiliate.

 So now it’s your turn.
 Will you be the subject of our next case study?

 You’re just one creation away.